 CDC classification of exposure-prone patient care procedures is defined into Category I and Category II.
-For purposes of this policy, we will be focusing on the Category I designation which is defined as:
+For purposes of this policy, we will be focusing on the Category I designation.

 Category I is classified by procedures known or likely to pose an increased risk of percutaneous injury to a health-care provider that have resulted in provider-to-patient transmission of hepatitis B virus (HBV).